christianebacani/Roadmap/Introduction to Apache Airflow in Python/Introduction_to_Apache_Airflow.md

 # Introduction to Apache Airflow

 - What is Data Engineering?
-    - Taking any action involving data to make it reliable, maintainable, and repeatable process
+    - Taking any action involving data to make it reliable, maintainable, and repeatable process.

+- What is workflow?
+    - Set of steps to accomplish to any given data engineering task.